Taxing Obesity: That will teach those overeaters!

 If you tax 50 percent of our population for being overweight, The tax will reduce the money going into the economy.
 Taxes raise funds or government revenue by transferring money from those who are overweight straight to the coffers of the public treasury.
 Taxing obesity might seem like a reasonable way to reduce obesity if the revenue from these taxes was used to address the underlying healthcare needs of these individuals, but the government is very inefficient about using this money so not as much of it will reach the economy.
 In the real world, however, only a small portion of these funds will be used to curtail weight gain, but instead, it will be used to support the politicians’ pet projects.

-Today obesity or overweight tax proponents have shifted gears by arguing that the fund generated, but these taxes will fund health care and prevention programs and compensate the rest society for the drain on our public healthcare budget caused by overeating.
-The change to a new argument is a change in strategy, but the results will be the same since it will lead to less money being spent in our economy.
+Today obesity or overweight tax proponents have shifted gears by arguing that the fund generated, but these taxes will fund health care and prevention programs and compensate the rest of society for the drain on our public healthcare budget caused by overeating.
+The change to a new argument is a change in strategy, but the results will be the same since it will lead to less money being spent on our economy.
 Look at social security for example.
 It was supposed to go to the retirees, but instead, it is being used to fund our government, and IOUs will replace the funds.
 The same will happen with this tax, and it will disproportionately affect the poor.

 The bottom line: Compassion, education, and medical care will do more to help folk lose weight than an obesity tax.
 Don’t punish the overweight population with a “sin tax” and instead treat the illness medically.
-If you want to be paternalistic, we will be more successful if we give the overweight a tax break if they make their ideal weight or for the cost of gym membership.
+If you want to be paternalistic, we will be more successful if we give the overweight a tax break if they make their ideal weight or for the cost of a gym membership.